prantoamt/mealcalculator/README.md

  that helps us to calculate monthly meal costs of each persons easily.

 ## Features:
- * We can calculate monthly meals
+ * Calculate monthly meals
- * This app will show results (Name, Bazar, Total meal of that person, how much money he/she will get, how much money he/she will pay) in a tabular format.
+ * Shows results (Name, Bazar, Total meal of that person, how much money he/she will get, how much money he/she will pay) in a tabular format.

 ## How to Use?
   * You have to maintain a paper/sheet to keep trace of your hostle members costs & meals.